Quick Facts About Asbestos and Ductworks

 • Asbestosis

 If you are diagnosed with an asbestos-related disease it is important to seek the medical advice of a specialist.
-Treating these diseases early improves chances of long-term survival.
+Treating these diseases early improves the chances of long-term survival.

 Compensation for Exposure to Asbestos Ductwork Connectors

 Manufacturers of asbestos products are held liable through the U.S. court system for the diseases their products cause.
 Decades of personal injury lawsuits and wrongful death lawsuits revealed these companies were aware of the dangers of asbestos and decided to use the material despite its known health effects.
-Many people who develop asbestos-related diseases after years of working with toxic duct connectors have received compensation by suing manufacturers.
+Many people who develop asbestos-related diseases after years of working with toxic duct connectors have received mesothelioma compensation options by suing manufacturers.

 • A San Francisco jury awarded $2 million to retired sheet metal worker Genaro Garcia in a mesothelioma lawsuit filed against Duro Dyne in 2005.
 Garcia was exposed to Duro Dyne’s asbestos flexible duct connectors throughout his 48-year career.